coding/ci-plugins/plugins/helm3/helm3/README.md

 : Prepare the un/installation, but do not perform it.

 wait_for_upgrade
-: Wait until kubernetes resources are in a ready state before marking the installation successful.
+: Wait until kubernetes resources are in a ready state.
 : This setting was called `wait` prior to version 0.11.0.

 timeout
-: Timeout for any individual kubernetes operation, formatted as a Golang duration (e.g. "3m20s").
+: Timeout for any individual kubernetes operation.

 force_upgrade
 : Pass `--force` to `helm upgrade`.